jsquyres/ompi/docs/faq/running-mpi-apps.rst

 .. caution:: The exact scheme used to determine the number of slots
              has varied between different major versions of Open MPI.
-             The scheme described above is relevant for this version of Open MPI.
+             The scheme described above is relevant for Open MPI

-.. error:: **JMS Ralph: I can't find a --use-hwthreads-as-cores type
-           of option in PRRTE.
-Does it still exist?**
+             |ompi_series|.

 Max slot counts, however, are rarely specified by schedulers.
 The max slot count for each node will default to "infinite" if it is not